Everything we wished we'd had when we started.

 • Conversation starters & “How You Can Help Me” cards to give your child social scripts and support for interacting with others

-• Inclusive hosting tips for when you’re the host, with ideas for creating a welcoming space for all children
+• Inclusive hosting tips for when you are the host, with ideas for creating a welcoming space for all children

 My Invisible Backpack Activity Toolkit